Wei-weiWang/jackknifeplus/README.md

 ## Installation instructions

-Use git clone : to download this package from github to local.
+Use git clone : download this package from github to local.

 ## Future work
 Create C++ code using R Armadillo to make the algorithm faster.